VEuPathDB/puppet-dctl/README.md

 ### What dctl affects

-This modules creates a set of templates under /var/lib/docker-compose/projects (default, this location is configurable) and provides a way to define services using those templates
+This module creates a set of templates under /var/lib/docker-compose/projects (default, this location is configurable) and provides a way to define services using those templates

 ### Beginning with dctl